Working in a StartUp

 Did you know that your research project (either your MSc Thesis or your internship) can be done within a group in Wageningen, a company or even a StartUp!
 Moreover, did you know that there are Startups in Wageningen looking for students to do their internships there?

-A couple of weeks ago, I had the opportunity to visit Sigrow, a startup located at the StartHub of Wageningen (you can have a look at one of my previous posts about the StartHub.
+A couple of weeks ago, I had the opportunity to visit Sigrow, a startup located at the StartHub of Wageningen (you can have a look at one of my list of topics for essay writing competition about the StartHub.

 I am Kiran Jayaraj , from India and I am a masters student in Biosystems engineering from WUR.
 I am currently involved in a project with Sigrow B.V for an internship as part of my master curriculum.
 My background is a Bachelors in Electronics and Communication Engineering by study, and working as a software developer.
 I also have some farming experience from India.
 This internship project is to understand how thermal imagery can be used to estimate a plant’s functioning.
 We developed a thermal camera with accurate spot measurements and can track leaf temperature measurements.
 Plants respond to stress by closing the stomata, which eventually leads to a increase in leaf temperature.
 Therefore, we hope to track these changes and use the data to build a model to provide an index of how well the plants are growing inside the greenhouse.